 Communications about open access: raising awareness about open access among institutions (both civil society and university) and researchers

-You can find out much more about how the transition to open access is progressing and about the current status of negotiations at the VSNU website.
-You can also refer to the timeline on this website.
+Extensive information about the progress of the transition to open access and the state of negotiations can be found on the open access website of the VSNU website.
+Also consult the timeline on this website.

 If you wish to be informed about the latest developments, subscribe to the regular VSNU newsletter.

 On February 9th, 2017, the report National Plan Open Science (NPOS) was presented in The Hague.